-The following previously offered courses may be used for a concentration in Biological Sciences: BOT 199, ENT 120, GENET 197, MICRB 193, and who choose Biological Sciences as a subject of concentration should consult the Department of Biological Sciences or the Faculty of Science Student Services Office.
+subject disciplines in the Biological Sciences.
+For example, students may not select a major in the Biological Sciences and a minor in Microbiology.
+Students who choose Biological Sciences as a subject of concentration should consult the Department of Biological Sciences or the Faculty of Science Student Services Office